Central Michigan vs. Kent State NCAA Football Odds, Plays and Insights | November 10, 2021

 Kent State Stats and Trends

-- The Golden Flashes have been underdogs by 3 points or more four times this year and have not covered the spread once.
+- Kent State has four wins against the spread in nine games this year.

-- Kent State's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).
+- The Golden Flashes have yet to cover the spread this year when underdogs by 2.5 points or more in four chances.

-- When Kent State puts up more than 28.6 points, it is 4-1 against the spread and 4-1 overall.
+- Kent State is 4-1 against the spread and 4-1 overall when the team notches more than 28.6 points.

-- In games that Kent State totals over 410.7 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Kent State churns out more than 410.7 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Golden Flashes have turned the ball over five times, four fewer times than the Chippewas have forced turnovers (9).
+- The Golden Flashes have five giveaways this season, while the Chippewas have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.